The Cookbook: Critical reception

 Pitchfork's Ryan Dombal found the album "Even more bipolar than usual", with Elliott "jolting from uber-hypeness to soul-crushing balladry.
 Fortunately, supported by an array of producers both grizzly and green, her invaluable unpredictability is alternately harnessed and given new life on this album, despite its uneven and transitional nature."
 Joan Morgan of The Village Voice complimented Elliott's "ability to capture the ain't-afraid-to-sweat flava" and stated "Elliott mines the best of hip-hop's old-school elements for throwback tracks that are engagingly sparse and elemental".
 In his consumer guide for The Village Voice, critic Robert Christgau gave The Cookbook an A− rating, indicating "the kind of garden-variety good record that is the great luxury of musical micromarketing and overproduction".
 Christgau called it a "benchmark album" and commented that "Elliott showcases the musical health of African American pop [...]
 Elliott's disinclination to give it up to gangsta's thrill cult or black pop's soft-focus porn, plus her proven ability to work a good beat when she gets one, leads her naturally to a collection that ebbs and flows, peaks and dips, and pokes fun at any canon of taste you got".

 The album was nominated at the 2006 Grammy Awards for Best Rap Album, but lost to Kanye West's Late Registration.

 Commercial performance

 The Cookbook debuted at number two on the US Billboard 200, selling 176,000 copies in the first week of release.
 In its second week, the album dropped to number seven on the chart, selling an additional 65,000 copies.
 On September 15, 2005, the album was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.
-As of November 2015, the album has sold 657,000 copies in the US.
+On January 22, 2022, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales of over 1,000,000 copies in the United States.
+As of December 2015, the album has sold 657,000 copies in the US.
 The Cookbook peaked in the top thirty in Australia, Belgium, Germany, the Netherlands, New Zealand, Norway and Switzerland.